open-telemetry/opentelemetry-specification/specification/resource/semantic_conventions/device.md

 **type:** `device`

 **Description**: The device on which the process represented by this resource is running.
-The `device.*` attributes MUST be used only for resources that are not part of a private infrastructure, for example a mobile or IoT device.
+The `device.*` attributes MUST be used only for resources that represent client-side applications, for example a mobile or IoT device.

 <!-- semconv device -->
 | Attribute  | Type | Description  | Examples  | Required |